Black History Month 2025

 This theme invites us all to reflect, interrogate, reclaim and celebrate the range of hues and histories that contribute to our understanding of Black people and cultures.

 We are excited to announce 8 students as our 2024 Black History Month Creative Reflection Contest Winners.
-Please join us in congratulating our 2024 Black History Month Creative Reflection Contest Winners:
+Please join us in congratulating our past 2024 Black History Month Creative Reflection Contest Winners:

-More Ways To Celebrate Black History Month 2024
+More Ways We’ve Celebrated Black History Month

 The Black Excellence Committee has created a new mentorship program to empower Black Students at Sheridan College.
 Interested in getting involved as a mentee or mentor?